Merkoba/Hue/README.md

 # Configuration

 "https_enabled"
 >Defaults to true for security reasons.
 If deployed in a non-https environment set it to false.
 In order for it to be really enabled the Node environment must be set to production.
+If true, some non https media will be blocked.
+It's recommended to setup a full https site to conform to current standards.
+Check out Let's Encrypt.

 "site_root"
 >The root url where the system will work.
 Needs a slash at the end.